 Chicken and Stars Soup is “Chicken Soup for the Soul!”

 Here is Chicken and Stars Soup the next day after I reheated it.
 I had to add additional water to get the right consistency because the pasta had absorbed a lot of the broth.
+It’s marvelous served with Cheddar Cheese Biscuits.

 Chicken and Stars Soup is good for what ails ya!